-Employees, athletes, volunteers, secondees and directors each have a personal agreement with Commonwealth Games England which specifies the nature and terms of the relationship.
-Commonwealth Games England will collect and process the minimum amount of personal data directly from each individual in order to establish and manage the relationship, including facilitating attendance at, and competing in, the various Commonwealth Games.
-The data will initially be collected directly from you as part of the process of establishing the relationship, then supplemented as the relationship develops.
+Employees, athletes, volunteers, secondees and directors have one or more personal agreements with Commonwealth Games England, each of which specifies the nature and terms of the relationship between the individual and Commonwealth Games England.
+Commonwealth Games England will collect and process the minimum amount of personal data directly from each individual in order to establish and manage each relationship, including facilitating attendance at, and competing in, the various Commonwealth Games.
+The data will initially be collected directly from you as part of the process of establishing the relationship, then may be supplemented as the relationship develops.

-If you sign up to join our mailing list we will collect your email address, together with your express consent to receive marketing communications from us.
+If you sign up to join our mailing list we will collect your email address, age, region and sport interest, together with your express consent to receive marketing communications from us.
 This consent can be removed at any time simply by using the unsubscribe button on any of our email communications.